phi-fell/carefree_leveling/README.md

 # Phi's Carefree Leveling
 Optimal vanilla leveling for OpenMW 0.48

+## TES3MP
+The TES3MP version is in the `pclmp` folder.
+Theres a README for TES3MP in there.

 ## What it does
 Vanilla Leveling but always optimal, no more worrying about optimizing skill leveling, no more prioritizing endurance early on if you don't want to.